howdyai/botkit-starter-facebook/readme.md

 Our goal with Botkit is to make bot building easy, fun, and accessible to anyone with the desire to create a future filled with talking machines!

 ### What's Included
-* [Botkit core](https://github.com/howdyai/botkit/blob/master/docs/readme.md#developing-with-botkit) - a complete programming system for building conversational software
+* [Botkit core](https://botkit.ai/docs/core.html) - a complete programming system for building conversational software
-* [Botkit Studio API](https://github.com/howdyai/botkit/blob/master/docs/readme-studio.md#function-index) - additional APIs that extend Botkit with powerful tools and APIs
 * [Pre-configured Express.js webserver](https://expressjs.com/) including:
    * A customizable "Install my Bot" homepage
    * Webhook endpoints for communicating with platforms
 * Sample skill modules that demonstrate various features of Botkit
 * A component that manages your app's webhook subscriptions
-* A customizable onboarding experience for new users powered by Botkit Studio
 * A customizable component that configures the bot's menu and other settings-based features

 ### Setup Botkit